Are you looking to answer general questions about Emburse Cards? You've come to the right place. Read through answers to common questions.

 All that is required for any Emburse cardholder or non-administrator is a name and email.
 A phone number can also be added to receive instant notifications for receipt capture after a transaction is completed.

-Emburse Cards is a free platform that your organization can use to create as many virtual and physical cards as you need for an unlimited number of users.
+Emburse Cards are an add-on to our expense management solutions that your organization can use to create as many virtual and physical cards as you need for an unlimited number of users.
+Pricing for these solutions can be based on the number of users, the number of total employees at your organization, or the number of expense reports/reimbursements you use on a monthly basis.
 There are no additional fees for domestic transactions when using Emburse Cards.
-For information on international transaction fees - please see the Emburse Card Program Agreement.
+For information on international transaction fees, please see the Emburse Card Program Agreement.

 Emburse Cards may not be used at ATMs, for cashback transactions, online gambling, and other restricted activities.